Events: Bicycling Magazine’s Fall Classic 2017

 (2017) One year ago I had successfully completed the Bicycling Magazine Fall Classic.
 One year later, under noticeably sunnier skies I managed to roll from the start line several minutes late but up to the task of moving up through the field.
 It was a perfect fall day to ride a bike.

-Starting from the velodrome in Trexlertown, PA, the seventh annual Bicycling Magazine Fall Classic rolled off with four distances from which to choose.
+Starting from the velodrome in Trexlertown, PA, the seventh annual Bicycling Magazine Fall Classic rolled off with four distances.
 The earliest to leave were the ninety-mile participants.
 An hour later – the wave I was in – the fifty-mile participants rolled out.
 The twenty-five and ten mile participants would leave each hour henceforth.
 Nearly 1,500 riders from as far away as Edmonton, Alberta took to the distances to enjoy a morning on the Lehigh and Berks County Roads.

 After having my bike scanned, er… chipped for KOM timing, I made my way to the starting line behind the support motos.
 This gave me the feeling of being a professional who had punctured and made his way up through the convoy.
 After a couple of turns I caught up to the motos who parted ways for me to pass through.
 One of them yelled something to the effect of, “Go get ‘em!”
 I was not happy about being off schedule.